nsankareswari-70/ETL-Skills/README.md

   Now you can view the converted Excel file by going to the destination location and clicking the Excel file.
 Here it's the Office_Address_List.xlsx

+  ## How to bring Excel data to Access
+  - Open the Access Application
+  - From the External Data tab - Click on the New Data Source

+  - And then click Excel
+  -